mzummo/sports/readme.md

 * player-list could be implimented better with say a bootstrap-table component
 * UI changes (top and left hand NAV)
 * more advanced vue features/conditiionals ... pattern
+* move api routes to routes/api.php ... create more complete api structure and full classes with auth checks

 -- left some previous attempt code (unused) and also commented out sections of code (ON PURPOSE)